TacBuild/tac-sdk/README.md

 After obtaining the `operationId`, you can check the operation’s status by using `OperationTracker.getOperationStatus(operationId: string)`.
 The following statuses may be returned:

-1. **CollectedInTAC:** The sequencer has collected all events for a single sharded message.
+1. **COLLECTED_IN_TAC:** The sequencer has collected all events for a single sharded message.
 For simple transfers (e.g., a token swap), this status indicates that the message is fully gathered.
-2. **IncludedInTACConsensus:** The EVM message has been added to the Merkle tree, and subsequent roots will reflect this addition.
+2. **INCLUDED_IN_TAC_CONSENSUS:** The EVM message has been added to the Merkle tree, and subsequent roots will reflect this addition.
-3. **ExecutedInTAC:** The collected message has been executed on the EVM side.
+3. **EXECUTED_IN_TAC:** The collected message has been executed on the EVM side.
-4. **CollectedInTON:** After execution on EVM, a return message event is generated, which will then be executed on the TVM side.
+4. **COLLECTED_IN_TON:** After execution on EVM, a return message event is generated, which will then be executed on the TVM side.
-5. **IncludedInTONConsensus:** The TVM message has been added to the Merkle tree, updating future roots accordingly.
+5. **INCLUDED_IN_TON_CONSENSUS:** The TVM message has been added to the Merkle tree, updating future roots accordingly.
-6. **ExecutedInTON:** The TVM Merkle message has been successfully executed on the TVM CrossChainLayer.
+6. **EXECUTED_IN_TON:** The TVM Merkle message has been successfully executed on the TVM CrossChainLayer.

 If an issue occurs, the error message will also be included in response.

 ### Terminal State
-- **TVMMerkleMessageExecuted**: Indicates that the operation has completed its full cycle from TVM to EVM and back.
+- **EXECUTED_IN_TON**: Indicates that the operation has completed its full cycle from TVM to EVM and back.

 ---